By Jill Brooke

 Photo Credits: FPD

-Jill Brooke is a former CNN correspondent and editor-in-chief of Avenue and Travel Savvy.
-She is an author and also the editorial director of Flower Power Daily.
+Jill Brooke is a former CNN correspondent, Post columnist and editor-in-chief of Avenue and Travel Savvy magazine.
+She is an author and the editorial director of FPD and floral editor for aspire design and home magazine